dutchcelt/trivet/designtokens/README.md

 1. scope
 2. foundation
 3. context
-4. type (todo: set boundary.
+4. type (TODO: set boundary.
 May not be necessary.)
 5. termination (state/range)